 For further information about the projects CEJA is involved in please visit the CEJA website.

 CEJA meetings and seminars are held throughout the year.
-NFYFC attends a minimum of four meetings in Brussels – including the General Assembly – and two seminars which are usually held in other EU countries.
+NFYFC attends a minimum of four working groups in Brussels – including the General Assembly – and two seminars which are usually held in other EU countries.
 In addition to attending meetings, NFYFC also contributes to discussions via email.
 These meetings are an opportunity for our members’ views and concerns to be heard.

 Mole Valley Farmers was started in 1960 by a small group of farmers in South Molton, Devon.
 With a group turnover reaching £350m, Mole Valley Farmers continue to promote its core values of making scale work on behalf of the farming community.
 Today, there are more than 7000 farmer shareholders and more than 25000 country members.
 It is also one of the largest employers in the South West.
 Everyone is welcome to shop at Mole Valley Farmers branches.